Resources for journalists covering UCLA

 About UCLA Newsroom

-UCLA is currently in winter quarter of the 2016-17 academic year.
+Most UCLA students are on the quarter system.
+This is the spring quarter of the 2018-19 academic year.
 Official calendar.

 Access to UCLA

 The UCLA campus is open to the public and served by public bus lines, taxis and ride services.
-Bicycles are welcome.
-Drivers can typically obtain a daily parking permit for $12 at staffed street kiosks.
+Bicycle racks are plentiful.
+Drivers can typically obtain a daily parking permit at staffed street kiosks.
 Pay-by-space parking is available on a first-come, first-served basis.
-For other assistance, contact Media Relations and Public Outreach.
+For other assistance, contact UCLA Media Relations.

 UCLA’s street address is 405 Hilgard Avenue, Los Angeles, CA 90095.
 UCLA is located in the Westwood section of Los Angeles.
 The 90095 ZIP code is exclusive to UCLA.